ikmich/adbb-cli/README.md

+`adbb` provides a little boost to the Android ADB command set to make your Android development work easier!

 ## Usage on Windows OS
 * Shell commands specific to Windows OS are **not currently implemented**.
 Support for Windows OS is planned for a future release.